 The R.E. syllabus is in accordance with the Surrey Handbook for Religious Education in Surrey.

 School Parents are reminded of their right to withdraw their children from all or part of the religious education and collective worship provided.
 This should be discussed with the Headteacher.

 Mathematics - Click on STEM on the left of the page to find out more

 We teach mathematics so that our pupils develop their understanding and enjoyment.
 Where possible we apply it to everyday life.

-Each child has a daily maths lesson based on the National Framework for Mathematics.
+Each child has a daily maths lesson based on the National Curriculum for Mathematics.
 This involves direct teaching and interactive oral work with the whole class and groups.

 Our English curriculum is planned to develop the basic skills of reading and writing, the enjoyment of books and effective communication in speech and writing.

 From time to time many children will need special help either to overcome a learning difficulty or to ensure that the curriculum fully extends their abilities.
 Specialist help is available within the school.
-Our Special Needs co-ordinator oversees the work of a team of teachers and classroom assistants who support and advise the classroom teacher.
+Our Special Needs co-ordinator oversees the work of a team of teachers and Teaching Assistants, who support and advise the classroom teacher.